 The Ohio Department of Education performs an annual evaluation of local school districts based on a Performance Index and a number of Indicators.
-Due to the COVID-19 pandemic, the full indicators for each grade 2019-2020 were unavailable.
+Due to the COVID-19 pandemic, the full indicators for each rating in 2019-2020 were unavailable.
 The following figures illustrate the Olentangy Local School District's academic rankings by component.
-The Olentangy Local School District's grades were high, with three areas receiving "A" ranks: "Graduation Rate", "Progress", and "Gap Closing."
-There was only one weakest component that received a "C" rank: "Improving At-Risk K-3 Readers."
+The Olentangy Local School District's ratings were high, with components rating 5/5 except for "Progress", which still rated 4/5.
+College/Career Readiness also scored the highest out of all local school districts, with 69.8% of students demonstrating post-secondary school readiness.

-In addition to the Student Performance Grades, the Ohio Department of Education does a profile on the educators for the district.
+In addition to the Student Performance Ratings, the Ohio Department of Education does a profile on the educators for the district.
 The educators for the Olentangy Local School District's have-on average-12 years of experience, and are highly educated.
-All Olentangy School District educators have received a Bachelor's Degree, and over 75% have received a Master's Degree.
-The combination of experience and educational attainment lend to the higher average salary when compared to other districts, at \$78,584.
+Only a fraction (0.5%) of Olentangy School District educators haven't received a Bachelor's Degree, and 75% have received a Master's Degree.
+The combination of experience and educational attainment lend to the higher average salary when compared to other districts, at \$88,224.